 E-mail and Internet/Web accesses are not entirely secure.
-Others outside the Company may also be able to monitor your e-mail and Internet/Web access.
-For example, Internet sites maintain logs of visits from users; these logs identify which Company, and even which particular person, accessed the service.
-If an employee's work using these resources requires a higher level of security, please contact the CEO/Executive Director or equivalent management personnel for guidance on securely exchanging e-mail or gathering information from sources such as the Internet or World Wide Web.
+Others outside the CompanyOrganization may also be able to monitor CompanyOrganization e-mail and Internet/Web access.
+For example, Internet sites maintain logs of visits from users; these logs identify which CompanyOrganization, and even which particular person, accessed the service.
+If an employee's work using these resources requires a higher level of security, please contact the CEO/ COO Executive Director or equivalent management official for guidance on securely exchanging e-mail or gathering information from sources such as the Internet or World Wide Web.

-All employees must safeguard the Company's confidential information, as well as that of applicants and others, from disclosure.
+All employees must safeguard the CompanyOrganization's confidential information, as well as that of applicants and others, from disclosure.
 Do not access new voice-mail or e-mail messages with others present.
 Messages and work containing confidential information should not be left visible when an employee is away from their work area.

-6. Company's Software Policy
+6. CompanyOrganization's Software Policy

-If an employee has a need to install software on Company computers, the Supervisor must contact the Company's information technology representative and request to have the software installed.
-Employees are prohibited from installing any software on any Company technical resource.
+If an employee has a need to install software on CompanyOrganization computers, the supervisor must contact the CompanyOrganization's information technology representative and request to have the software installed.
+Employees are prohibited from installing any software on any CompanyOrganization technical resource.

-Involving the Company's information technology representative ensures that the Company can manage the software on Company systems, prevent the introduction of computer viruses, and meet its obligations under any applicable software licenses and copyright laws.
-Employee computers are the sole possession of the Company and as such are subject to inspection and monitoring at all times.
-Employees surfing the internet and/or introducing a computer virus or other destructive or nuisance software will be subject to discipline.
+Involving the CompanyOrganization's information technology representative ensures that the CompanyOrganization can manage the software on CompanyOrganization systems, prevent the introduction of computer viruses, and meet its obligations under any applicable software licenses and copyright laws.
+Employee Ceomputers issued by the CompanyOrganization to employees are the sole possession of the CompanyOrganization and as such are subject to inspection and monitoring at all times.
+Employees surfing the internet Internet and/or introducing a computer virus or other destructive or nuisance software will be subject to discipline up to and including termination of employment.